Sir Robert Hart, 1st Baronet: Inspector-General

 The good relations Hart established with the imperial authorities in Peking while deputising for Lay, and conflict between Lay and Prince Gong and the Zongli Yamen over the Osborn Fleet, led them to dismiss the difficult and haughty Lay upon his return from leave.
 Hart was appointed in his place in November 1863, with British approval.
-As Inspector-General of China's Imperial Maritime Custom Service, Hart's main responsibilities included collecting custom duties for the Chinese government, as well as expanding the new system to more sea and river ports and some inland frontiers, standardising its operations, and insisting on high standards of efficiency and honesty.
-The top echelon of the service was recruited from all the nations trading with China.
-Hart's advice led to the improvement of China's port and navigation facilities.
+As Inspector-General of the Chinese Maritime Custom Service, Hart's main responsibilities included collecting custom duties for the Chinese government, as well as expanding the new system to more sea and river ports and some inland frontiers, standardising its operations, and insisting on high standards of efficiency and honesty.
+According to academic Albert Wu, Hart exercised "almost autocratic control" over the Customs Service.

 From the start, Hart was anxious to use such influence as he possessed in favour of other modernising steps.
 In October 1865 Hart submitted to Prince Gong a memorandum which caused some offence at the time.
 In it he advised that "[o]f all the countries in the world, none is weaker than China" and outlined his proposals.
 A modern postal service and the supervision of internal taxes on trade were eventually added to the Service's responsibilities.
 Hart worked to persuade China to establish its own embassies in foreign countries.
 Earlier, in 1862, he had with the Manchu noble Prince Gong established the Tongwen Guan (School of Combined Learning) in Peking, with a branch in Canton, to enable educated Chinese to learn foreign languages, culture and science, for China's future diplomatic and other needs.
 (An early appointment to the school was the completely unsuitable 'Baron von Gumpach' (an assumed name) whose discharge led him to sue Hart in the British Supreme Court for China and Japan for defamation.
 In 1873, the case ultimately went to the Judicial Committee of the Privy Council Hart v Gumpach which upheld Hart's right to make the decision.)
 In 1902 the Tongwen Guan was absorbed into the Imperial University, now Peking University.